SaminSarker05/Pandora/README.md

 # Pandora

-- implement 8bit ALU with registers, and Control Unit
+- implement 8bit ALU, registers, and Control Unit to emulate CPU
+- write instructions to do operations using CPU - generate FIbb numbers, bubble sort